nprapps/nprapps.github.com/_posts/2015-10-14-how-to-apply.markdown

 twitter: eads
 ---

+We're currently looking for interns for spring 2016!

 We want to see your best work.

 Here’s how.

-(In case you missed it, [applications are currently open for our fall internships](http://blog.apps.npr.org/2015/07/16/fall-internships.html).)

 ## Cover letters